BroadSoft-Xtended/DeveloperPortalDocs/TeamOne/CoreConcepts.md

 ---
 Core Concepts
-A brief overview of the primary objects or "resources" within&nbsp;Intellinote.
+A brief overview of the primary objects or "resources" within&nbsp;Team One.

 This document is *not* a data-dictionary nor a comprehensive technical reference.

-It *is* an introduction to some of the core concepts you'll encounter within the Intellinote API, intended to help you better understand and navigate the Intellinote framework.
+It *is* an introduction to some of the core concepts you'll encounter within the Team One API, intended to help you better understand and navigate the Team One framework.
 ---

-<p><i style="color:#666">Relationships between several core entities within Intellinote.</i></p>
+<p><i style="color:#666">Relationships between several core entities within Team One.</i></p>
 </div>

 ![](https://raw.githubusercontent.com/BroadsoftLabs/BroadsoftExternalDocs/master/TeamOne/images/coreConcepts1.png)

 ## Users

-A ***user*** is an account within Intellinote.
+A ***user*** is an account within Team One.

 *Users* have a handful of common attributes, including: